Council Selection Process

 - Specific professional experience/knowledge (e.g. legal, finance, accounting)

-- Click here for a detailed explanation of the role of a Council member and the proposed selection criteria
+- Click here for a detailed explanation of the role of a Council member and the selection criteria

-- What would happen to current Council members?
+- What happens to current Council members?

 As current registered nurse Council members terms expire, the process to fill the vacancy would be done through the appointment process.
 Current RN Council members eligible to apply for a possible second term would be welcome to do so.